maciejsudo/iot-solar-driver/REPORT.md

  on STM32:
  - 3 ADC channels with use of DMA were added
  - Prototype of UART communication with basic data frame containing ADC conversion parameters was created

+07.01.2021 Update
+ on STM32:
+ - UART receiveing function was added (servo data from ESP)
+ - prototype of PWM signal to control servo - with data received from ESP was added
+ - Added feedback UART transmittion to ensure that servo is in the right position